Climate Central

-The New England Coastal Resilience Solutions Showcase brings together five nonprofit leaders actively working on climate solutions related to coastal resilience in the region.
-Each organization will deliver a concise, high-impact pitch tailored to philanthropists and funding advisors interested in supporting practical, fundable climate action.
+The Coastal Resilience Climate Solutions Showcase, organized by Swissnex and the Climate Philanthropy Catalyst Coalition (CPCC) with support from the Ocean Foundation, brings together five nonprofit leaders actively working on climate solutions related to coastal resilience in the region.
+Each organization will deliver a concise, high-impact pitch tailored to philanthropists and philanthropic advisors interested in supporting practical, fundable climate action.

-Following each pitch, a group of expert panelists will offer constructive feedback, partnership ideas, and strategic insights — creating an atmosphere that is collaborative and encouraging rather than competitive.
-The goal is to surface concrete opportunities for near-term philanthropic investment while deepening the audience’s understanding of the range of approaches to coastal resilience, from research and education to policy and on-the-ground implementation.
+Following each pitch, a group of expert panelists will offer constructive feedback, partnership ideas, and strategic insights — creating an atmosphere that is collaborative and encouraging.
+The goal is to surface concrete opportunities for near-term philanthropic investment while deepening the audience’s understanding of the range of approaches to coastal resilience.

 Designed for donors, philanthropic advisors, and potential partners, the showcase aims to catalyze meaningful connections and accelerate funding toward solutions that strengthen the resilience of New England’s coastal communities.